Parabolic Systems with measurable coefficients in weighted Sobolev spaces: Mean oscillation estimates of the first derivatives

-We also use the Fefferman-Stein theorem for sharp functions with $A_p$ weights (WFS).
-In doing so, we define sharp functions using a series of filtration.
-More precisely, we consider the following series of partitions of $(-\infty,T) \times \bR^d_+$.
+We will also use the Fefferman-Stein theorem for sharp functions with $A_p$ weights (WFS).
+To state this theorem precisely, we define our sharp functions using a filtration we now describe.
+Consider the following series of partitions of $(-\infty,T) \times \bR^d_+$.